 And the Tenement Museum on the Lower East Side carries the story of the lower classes in the East Village in the second half of the 1800's and first half of the 1900's.
 It's located just south of the East Village and east of SoHo.
 For details see - www.tenement.org

 Presidents Day Weekend Shopping In Manhattan NYC

-The photo at right shows a couple of mannequins in one of the bricks and mortar retail outlets in Manhattan.
+The photo at right of a couple of mannequins was taken inside one of the bricks and mortar retail establishments in Manhattan.
 Shopping can still be fun in Manhattan.

 Dining In Manhattan NYC - Presidents Day Weekend Things To Do

 Manhattan Restaurants for Valentines Day.
 We recommend you check out our suggestions for dining on Valentines Day at restaurants in Manhattan.
-This has been updated to reflect individual Manhattan restaurant changes due to the CoVid pandemic, except we've not yet updated the Governor's guidance for a Valentines Day reopening for indoor dining, to the revised guidance allowing Manhattan restaurants to reopen for indoor dining at 25% capacity on Friday, February 12, 2021.
+This has been updated to reflect individual Manhattan restaurant changes due to the CoVid pandemic.

 Click here to view the Manhattan Restaurants NYC section of the site, which includes reviews of the restaurants we've selected to review.
 As of this writing, we've identified some of our old favorites, but haven't done the deep dive yet.

 We also generally provide an update on Friday of Presidents Day Weekend with things to do on the front page of this site.

 The photo at right was taken at a downtown Manhattan restaurant in the Seaport district.